 Business Component - A separate business entity; a state contract, program, or grant; or an operation separate from the contracted provider's contract that makes up part of the total group of entities related by common ownership or control (i.e., one part of the entire related organization).
-Each separate contract with the state of Texas is usually considered a separate business component / entity.
+Each separate contract with the state of Texas is usually considered a separate business component/entity.
 For the IID programs, each component code within a program is considered a separate business component.
-See also Central Office.
+See also information in the Central Office paragraph below for more information.